smancebo/translate/README.md

 ```
 * `$rootScope.form.selectedLanguages` - _Object_ : This is a object representing the current selected languages (you need to assing this value using a `ngModel`)

-* `$rootScope.changeLanguage` - _Function_ : This is a function used for changing the selected language, this is the value inside the $rootScope.form.selectedLanguages.id
+* `$rootScope.changeLanguage` - _Function_ : This is a function used for changing the selected language, this use the value inside the $rootScope.form.selectedLanguages.id
-* `$rootScope.reloadLanguage(lang)` - _Function_ : This is a function used for changing the selected language, unlike `$rootScope.changeLanguage` this recibe the lang id from params
+* `$rootScope.reloadLanguage(lang)` - _Function_ : This is a function used for changing the selected language, unlike `$rootScope.changeLanguage` this recibe the lang id from a parameter
 ```javascript
 $rootScope.reloadLanguage('es');
 //this will change the selected language to 'es'